-Because ERM seeks to provide information about risks affecting the organization's achievement of its core objectives, it is important to apply a strategic lens to the identification, assessment, and management of risks on the horizon.
-An effective starting point of an ERM process begins with gaining an understanding of what currently drives value for the business and what's in the strategic plan that represents new value drivers for the business.
+Because ERM seeks to provide information about risks affecting the organization's achievement of its core objectives, the starting point of an ERM process begins with gaining an understanding of what currently drives value for the business and what's in the strategic plan that represents new value drivers for the business.
 To ensure that the ERM process is helping management keep an eye on internal or external events that might trigger risk opportunities or threats to the business, a strategically integrated ERM process begins with a rich understanding of what's most important for the business' short-term and long-term success.